 Catch more style tips from designers such as Angela Wolf in Threads Magazine.

-Posted on Dec 21st, 2011 in tips & tricks, fabric, embellishments, fabric, dyeing, garments, over-dyeing
+Posted on in fabric, tips & tricks, embellishments, fabric, dyeing, garments, over-dyeing